 Keep Your Eyes on the Booking Conversion Rate

 Converting lookers into bookers should be your goal.
-After spending considerable resource – time and money – in getting a user to your website, it would be shameful if they left without taking any action.
-To improve stickiness of users on your website, keep these simple tips in mind:
+After spending considerable resources – time and money – in getting a user to your website, it would be shameful if they left without taking any action.
+To improve the stickiness of users on your website, keep these simple tips in mind:

 - Deliver an excellent web experience, on mobile and other devices

-- Have a short look to book journey – your booking engine should be easy to find and even easier to book on
+- Have a short look at book journey – your booking engine should be easy to find and even easier to book on

 - Make sure you have a secure site and booking engine

-- Use smart tools like WatchMyRate to show users competitor rates, highlighting rate parity and reducing the ‘switching’ behaviour common to modern travellers
+- Use smart tools like WatchMyRate to show users competitor rates, highlighting rate parity and reducing the ‘switching’ behavior common to modern travelers

 Flex Your Daily Rates

-Flexible daily pricing allows hotels to charge a lower rate on the days with more availability and yield up on the high demand days.
-As a result, it empowers hotels to optimise every single booking and better manage distribution across all channels.
+Flexible daily pricing allows hotels to charge a lower rate on the days with more availability and yield up on the high-demand days.
+As a result, it empowers hotels to optimize every single booking and better manage distribution across all channels.